Significant-Gravitas/AutoGPT/README.md

 ### Marqo Setup

-[Marqo](https://marqo.ai/) is an open-source, highly scalable vector database with an included inference engine which allows it to operate directly on text and images.
+[Marqo](https://marqo.ai/) is an open-source, highly scalable vector database with an included inference engine allowing it to operate directly on text and images.
 There is no need to provide your own embeddings or use a separate API for them.
-Marqo offers fast indexing and retrival of raw documents by more closely coupling inference and storage.
+Marqo offers fast indexing and retrieval of raw documents by closely coupling inference and storage.
 Marqo can run on CPU and GPU, locally or in the cloud.

 Install the marqo python client:
 ```